alperakcan/libhthread/README.md

 ### 1.1 misuses of pthreads api ###

   hthread is able to detect and report following errors.
-Although some of them are too obvious, early detection is much better than to deal with hard-to-find bugs later on.
+Although some of them are too obvious, early detection is much better than to deal with hard-to-find bugs.

   - destroying an invalid mutex - <a href="https://github.com/anhanguera/libhthread/blob/master/test/fail-00.c">fail-00.c</a>
   - locking an invalid mutex - <a href="https://github.com/anhanguera/libhthread/blob/master/test/fail-01.c">fail-01.c</a>